dreger/thelivingwell.co/_posts/be/2015-01-15-all-we-can-do-is-pray.md

 At all times and with out end.

-Prayer is not an isolated event.
-It's not a last resort, and it certainly isn't an empty act.
+Prayer is not an isolated event, it's a posture of the heart.
+It's not a last resort, it is our strongest weapon.

-It's a posture of the heart.
-Every breath in our lungs, exhaled to the one who hears it all.
-And not only does he hear it all, he bears it all.
-He cares about it all.
-He wants it all.
+Every breath in our lungs, is exhaled to the one who hears it all.
+And not only does he hear it all, he bears it all, he holds it all.
 Pray without ceasing.
 There's power in the persistence.